|

 Your odds of getting shot by a cop go down dramatically by not breaking the laws/complying with police officers.

-Where was the part in that where the police officers are attacked?
 Good backpedal, because we all know you were referring to the underlined.

 The underlined part doesn't make sense by itself.